Advanced tips to optimize c++ codes for computer vision tasks

 val[i] = val[i-1]+n;

 First, an array of pointers are defined using malloc.
-Then, the first element of this array is allocated by calloc to store the whole array in 1-D. Other elements, just point to the rows of the matrix.
-Magical!
+Then, the first element of this array is allocated again by malloc to store the whole array in 1-D. Other elements, just point to the rows of the matrix.
+Bingo!
 We have a 1-D array that stores the whole data (first element) but can access it as a 2-D array using operators.

 6 – What about alignment?

 Alignment means that the memory address of each pixel would be dividable to its size (check this video).
 For example, if the image is going to store 8bit pixels, then their addresses must be dividable by 8.
 If the data is not aligned, then the CPU (usually the old ones) has to do more things to load the pixels.
-The good news is that malloc and calloc both care about alignment.
-They provide an aligned block of memory for almost every basic type that you may use for storing your images (unsigned char, int, float, double etc.).
+The good news is that malloccares about alignment.
+It provides an aligned block of memory for almost every basic type that you may use for storing your images (unsigned char, int, float, double, etc.).
 If you need a custom datatype, then use posix_memalign.

 7- Gaussian smoothing